Mental Health Facilities Butler County, PA

 Community Wellness Center

-Community Wellness Center is a mental health clinic in Butler County, PA, located at 70 Beaver Road, 16063.
-Community Wellness Center provides outpatient treatment and telemedicine/telehealth.
-Community Wellness Center offers psychotropic medication, trauma therapy and group therapy to children / adolescents, young adults and seniors 65 or older.
-Additional services offered at Community Wellness Center include illness management and recovery, chronic disease/illness management and suicide prevention services.
+Community Wellness Center is a mental health center in Butler County, Pennsylvania, located at 70 Beaver Road, 16063 zip code.
+Community Wellness Center provides telemedicine/telehealth and outpatient treatment.
+Community Wellness Center offers dialectical behavior therapy, group therapy and behavior modification to adults, young adults and seniors 65 or older.
+More services available at Community Wellness Center include illness management and recovery, chronic disease/illness management and suicide prevention services.

 Learn More